Mullins-Lab/Post-finemap_processing/calcs_post_finemap.md

 Input for step 2) and 3) are the outputted merged dataframes from step 1).

 ### Step 1.
-### merge all individual fine-mapping jobs per datasets into one file and add a LOCUS column
+### Merge all individual fine-mapping jobs per datasets into one file and add a LOCUS column

 ```
 files <- list.files(path="/Users/koromm03/Downloads/polyfun_finemap_UKB_finemap/", pattern="daner_bip_pgc3_finemap_finemap.*.gz", full.names=TRUE, recursive=FALSE)